genjax-dev/genjax-chi/docs/library/inference/index.md

 The concepts from GenSP allow GenJAX to support new modeling constructs like `Marginal`, which denotes marginalization over random variables.
 This object exposes sampling and density _estimation_ interfaces which cohere with Gen's existing estimator semantics.

+## Code example

+Up front, here's an example of the power of (a subset of) the inference automation.

+## `genjax.inference.core` module reference

 ::: genjax._src.inference.core
     options:
       members: